chanyadeshani/Group8/README.md

 >Varibles in the titanic dataset

->Libraries imported and their uses
+>Python Libraries imported and their uses

 >Titanic dataset picked by Team 8